wisespira/ESO-National-Demand-Model/README.md

 <h2 align="center"> ESO National Demand Model 📈</h2>

 <p >
 This project aims to use machine learning to create a predictive model for the UK's national energy demand.
-The data used in the model include historical national demand information gathered from the National Grid ESO as well as national weather data.  file.
+The data used in the model include historical national demand information gathered from the National Grid ESO as well as national weather data.
 </p>
 <h3 align="center">contents</h3>
 <p align="center">